 Skincare is confusing and with the clever marking schemes that brands and companies use even the most discerning consumer can easily get overwhelmed.
 Just like with a healthy diet dermatologists have developed a skincare pyramid to help you understand how to approach your skincare.
-It illustrates the fundamentals of every skincare routine and the additional procedures,frequency needed especially as we get older.
+It illustrates the fundamentals of every skincare routine and the additional procedures, and frequency needed especially as we get older.

 What is a skincare pyramid?

-A Skincare Pyramid is an approach to skincare and anti-aging that starts with a base of preventive care steps, and build up to treatment options targeted to specific skin concerns.
+A Skincare Pyramid is an approach to skincare and anti-ageing that starts with a base of preventive care steps, and builds up to treatment options targeted to specific skin concerns.

 The skincare pyramid is built on the concept that a daily effective skincare routine is the foundation for healthy skin because it protects and prevents the signs of ageing.